EvanHendersonRichtByte/ezScrap/README.md

 - perform get operation on specific site

 ## Upcoming Features
-- scrape css, script
+- scrape script
-- download images
+- link html with downloaded assets

 ## How to use
 1. clone this repository